nank1ro/prompt-parser/README.md

 print(prompt.format_user(custom="Alex")) # "Hi from user Alex"
 ```

-This is the output of the given prompt:
+This is the output of the given prompt file called `example.prompt`:
 ```
 ---
 temperature: 0.5